Tom's Guide Verdict

 The big new addition is the Highlights feature, the little button which appears on the lefthand side of the address bar when visiting websites in Safari.
 Safari uses machine learning to pull data out of websites and surface them in the Highlights window, so you can quickly click it and see details like the address of a restaurant in Apple Maps (along with a button to get directions or call the venue) or Apple Music links to listen to tracks from a band mentioned on a website.

-Some of this functionality is already available in the macOS Sequoia, but it's pretty limited.
+Some of this functionality is already available in macOS Sequoia, but it's pretty limited.
 While browsing for a great place to take my partner on a date, for example, I was able to click the Highlights button a restaurant's website and instantly get the directions, hours and phone number.

 But I haven't yet had the chance to test the more advanced features of Highlights, like being able to add movies and TV shows to your watchlist when reading about them or getting an AI-generated summary of a website.
-These features will likely come online later this year when Apple Intelligence rolls out, and at that point Safari could have a real edge over competing browsers like Google Chrome
+These features will likely come online later this year when Apple Intelligence rolls out, and at that point Safari could have a real edge over competing browsers like Google Chrome.

 Of course, I already hate the AI-generated writing suggestions that have started appearing in Chrome, so perhaps I should appreciate that Apple Intelligence hasn't brought the same frustrating feature to Safari (yet).

-macOS Sequoia hands-on: Notes
+macOS Sequoia review: Notes

 The Notes app will be supercharged by Apple Intelligence and macOS Sequoia, gaining cool new features like the ability to record and transcribe audio, new tools for highlighting and organizing your notes and a new Math Notes feature that auto-completes math equations for you.